(Beijing, Xi'an, Lijiang, Yunnan's Shangrila, Shanghai)

 Dinner is not included tonight.
 Many local options are available from your hotel.

-Today’s full day tour will take your group to the Shanghai Museum, the Jade Buddha Temple and Yu Gardens.
-The Shanghai Museum is an authentic treasure house of ancient Chinese art and houses about 120,000 precious relics.
-Bronzes, pottery, paintings and calligraphies are distinctive features of the Museum's collection.
+Today’s full day private guided tour takes you to the Shanghai Museum, the Jade Buddha Temple, and the Yu Gardens and includes a deluxe lunch.
+The Shanghai Museum is a authentic treasure house of ancient Chinese art and houses about 120,000 precious relics.
+Bronzes, pottery, paintings, and calligraphies are distinctive features of the museum's collection.
 The next sight is the Jade Buddha Temple, which is one of the most popular sights in Shanghai containing rare white jade Buddhas brought from Burma in the nineteenth century.
 Yuyuan Garden is the largest of Shanghai's ancient gardens with architectural styles of the Ming and Qing Dynasties.
 The garden has six areas, each designed in a different style, of which the Grand Rockery located in the center is the most popular.

 Tonight you say farewell to China, to your host Jeff, and to your fellow travellers with a dinner at Shanghai's famous dumpling restaurant DingTaiFeng.